-In all settings, and dependent upon an assessment of First Aid needs, employers must usually have a sufficient number of suitably trained first aiders to care for employees whilst at work.
+In all settings, and dependent upon an assessment of First Aid needs, employers must usually have enough suitably trained first aiders to care for employees whilst at work.

 Section 3.1 below sets out the expectations of appointed persons and first aiders as set out in the 2013 First Aid Regulations and the DfE guidance listed in Section 2.